j0xhn/membersofthehouse/README.md

 <strong id="prize">Prize</strong>:  The incentive to submit insights or courses, as well as to vote on others’, and participate in general.
 Prize is divided by primarily the one that creates, but also proportionate to how many people have voted on it relative to its winning.

-<strong id="PIP">Insight Periodic Prize</strong>: A monetary prize that is rewarded on a lunar cycle to be split among participants.
+<strong id="PIP">Periodic Insight Prize</strong>: A monetary prize that is rewarded on a lunar cycle to be split among participants.
 10% to author, 90% to all token holders that voted it up, proportionate to their tokens spent.

 <strong id="CPP">Course Periodic Prize</strong>: A monetary prize that is rewarded quarterly to the top submitted courses.